asif158/sysboxindependent/README.md

 ## Accessing Logs

-To check the logs, you can access the container's shell and use the `tail` command.
+To check the logs, you can access the container shell and use the `tail` command.

 First, get the container's name or ID: